WVUHPC/Modern-Fortran/_episodes/20-Parallel-Programming.md

 teaching: 60
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How to get faster executions using more cores, GPUs or machines."
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn the most commonly used parallel programming paradigms"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Use OpenMP for multiple cores, OpenACC and CUDA Fortran for GPUs and MPI for distributed computing."
 ---

 # Why Parallel Computing?

-Since the around the 90s Fortran designers understood that the era of programming for a single CPU will be abandoned very soon.
+Since around the 90s, Fortran designers understood that the era of programming for a single CPU will be abandoned very soon.
 At that time, vector machines exist but they were in use for very specialized calculations.
 It was around 2004 that the consumer market start moving out of having a single fast CPU with a single processing unit into a CPU with multiple processing units or cores.
 Many codes are intrinsically serial and adding more cores did not bring more performance out of those codes.
-The figure below shows how a serial code today runs 12 times slower that it could if the increase in performance could have continue as it were before 2004.
+The figure below shows how a serial code today runs 12 times slower than it could if the increase in performance could have continued as it were before 2004.
-That is the same as to say that the code today runs at a speed that could have been present 8 to 10 years ago with if the trend could have been sustained up to now.
+That is the same as saying that the code today runs at a speed that could have been present 8 to 10 years ago with if the trend could have been sustained up to now.

 <div style="text-align:center">
 <p>